thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         Fancy floating around on our splash mat or maybe giving Stand Up Paddle Boarding a go?
 Perhaps you are feeling energetic and want to bring the team together with a hit of beach cricket or volleyball.
 We carry all of these activities on-board for your use free of charge.
       title: Island landings and Beach Activities included
-    - dropdownContent: >-
-        If your boss got sick once on a Caribbean Cruise, or Karen from accounts feels a bit queasy whenever she gets in the bath, please tell them not to worry.
-Why?
-A few reasons;

-        1. We sail in calm protected waters (we do not go offshore)

-        2. We operate a wide, stable catamaran (not the same side to side rocking of single hull vessels) meaning you won’t spill a drop of your Christmas cocktail and you won’t be feeling queasy.

-        3. You will be having too much fun!

-        PS...
-Karen should probably see a doctor, this is not normal :-)
-      title: Smooth and Stable Catamarans = No sea-sickness guaranteed
     - title: What's Included
       dropdownContent: >-
         * Private use of your own beautiful sailing catamaran for 3 to 6 hours